 WASTING TIME ON THE INTERNET

-While the Internet has become important to many companies,
+While the Internet has become important to many companies, it can

-communications it is a great tool but for numerous employees it becomes a
+a great tool but for numerous employees it becomes a source of wasted time.

-source of wasted time.
-Before the Internet came along it was fairly easy to
+Before the Internet came along it was fairly easy to spot an employee wasting

-spot an employee wasting time on numerous personal calls and such.
-Now, it is
+time on numerous personal calls and such.
+Now, it is no longer obvious and

-no longer obvious and people can be seen hunched over their computers typing
+people can be seen hunched over their computers typing away, but unless you

-away, but unless you were to look over their shoulders you wouldn’t know if
+were to look over their shoulders you wouldn’t know if they were working on

-they were working on company business.
+company business.

-There are 5 major forms of time wasting that can occur across
+There are 5 major forms of time wasting that can occur across from a

-too significant, but recent studies have confirmed that in some cases employees
+significant, but recent studies have confirmed that in some cases employees

 were spending up to seven hours a day doing one or more of the following